 =AVERAGE(value 1, value 2) or =AVERAGE(values from one cell through another)

-What's interesting about this formula is that it can be used to sum numbers stacked horizontally, vertically, or even sum numbers with in different areas on the spreadsheet.
+What’s interesting about this formula is that it can be used to sum numbers stacked horizontally, vertically, or even some numbers within different areas on the spreadsheet.

 Let’s take a look at a few examples: